zlindacz/RegistryCare/docs/timeline.md

 ### Bonus Features (TBD)

 - User has the choice to make their profile private
-- Monetary donations (Credit Card/PayPal)
+- Search with location data
-- User can get notifications from followed organizations
+- Google Maps API
 - Implement filtering by Map Location, items, or organization's focus
-- User can makes note of what items they donated, and to which organizations, along with timestamps and estimated value for tax purposes
+- Monetary donations (Credit Card/PayPal)
 - User can sign up/log in with facebook and google accounts
 - Make profile page's categories collapsible/expandable
 - Improve UX